wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-deploy-manage-teams-devices/includes/2-manage-microsoft-teams-phones.md

 Microsoft Teams Phones are designed for users who require a traditional phone experience.

 Teams-certified phones provide the best experience with Microsoft Teams and support the broadest range of features.
-In addition to Teams-certified phones, you can choose lower-cost phone designed for Teams or utilize generic SIP phones via a gateway.
+In addition to Teams-certified phones, you can choose lower-cost phones designed for Teams or utilize a SIP compatible device through a SIP Gateway.

 In the picture below, you can see the difference between different types of Teams Phones.
 Teams-certified phones, shown on the left, provide a Teams app experience for calling and meetings.
 A SIP phone via a gateway offers no specific Teams functionality and will usually have a traditional LCD display for calling.
 Low-cost Teams phones, shown on the right-hand side, do not offer the full range of capabilities of Teams-certified phones, but benefit from the ability to connect directly to Microsoft Teams.